nikclayton/powercoders.org/site/content/about/_index.md

   text: >-
     ## MEET THE TEAM

-    We are a non profit organisation that depends on volunteers.

-    Thanks to all these great people we are making a difference.
+    The Powercoders team is a talented and motivated group of people that work to change the lives of refugees.
+We are a non profit organisation that depend on our incredible volunteers, so thank you to all these great people who are making a difference.
 Not all of our students, mentors and coaches are listed.
 Pictures to come.
 ---